 Not Returning to Work Soon Enough

+This is one of the workers compensation mistakes that tends to confuse people.
 You’re entitled to be off work until your doctors decide you’ve reached maximum medical improvement (MMI).
 When you’re cleared to work again, even with restrictions at a lighter-duty job than you had before, you should be ready to return and make every effort to do that job.
 If it pays less than your previous job, you might be entitled to ongoing benefits that make up for a portion of the difference in pay rates.
 If you refuse, though, you could lose all workers’ comp benefits and possibly be terminated.

 The workers’ comp claims process includes many procedural requirements, deadlines, and documents to be completed.
 Making errors or missing deadlines can damage your claim.
 An experienced workers’ comp lawyer can make sure you pursue your claim thoroughly and correctly to maximize your chances of receiving fair benefits.
 Contact us online, start a chat, or call us at 301-790-3600 to schedule a free consultation.